Trussardi

-Trussardi ([trusˈsardi]) is an Italian luxury fashion house based in Milan, Italy, and specialized in leather goods, ready-to-wear, perfumes, and accessories.
+Trussardi ([trusˈsardi]) is an Italian fashion house based in Milan, Italy, specializing in leather goods, ready-to-wear clothing, perfumes, and accessories.

-Trussardi was founded in 1911 as a leather glove manufacturer, and expanded its line to additional leather goods in the 1970s after Nicola Trussardi took over from his uncle.
-In the 1980s the company started production of ready-to-wear clothing, in addition to products including perfumes and jeans.
-By the 1990s Trussardi was selling internationally, with its largest markets being Italy and Japan.
+Founded in 1911 as a leather glove manufacturer, Trussardi expanded its product line in the 1970s under Nicola Trussardi, who succeeded his uncle.
+In the 1980s, the company introduced ready-to-wear clothing, perfumes, and jeans.
+By the 1990s, Trussardi had become an international brand, with key markets in Italy and Japan.

-Sebastian Suhl is CEO of Trussardi since 2020, and Benjamin Huseby and Serhat Işık creative directors since 2021.
+Since 2024, Trussardi has operated as part of the Miroglio Group, a fashion and retail company founded in 1947.

 History

 Early days

-Trussardi was founded in 1911 by Dante Trussardi as a leather glove maker, selling to the public and to the Italian army during World War II until it surrendered to Allied Forces.
-After his death, Dante's son Giordano took over the business.
-In 1970, Nicola Trussardi took over from his father Giordano, after his brother Dante (named after his grandfather) died in a firearms accident.

-His wife Marialuisa also joined the company as the creative director.
-During the 1970s, Trussardi diversified into other leather goods and accessories, and eventually non-leather apparel (wallets, suitcases, belts and shoes), along with a new greyhound logo.
-Nicola Trussardi took full control of the company after the death of his father.
+Trussardi was established in 1911 by Dante Trussardi as a leather glove maker, serving both the public and the Italian army during World War II.
+After Dante's death, his son Giordano took over.
+In 1970, Nicola Trussardi succeeded his father following the accidental death of his brother Dante.
+Nicola's wife, Marialuisa, became the creative director.
+During the 1970s, Trussardi diversified into other leather goods and apparel, adopting the Italian greyhound as its logo.
+Nicola took full control of the business after his father's death.